8 Best Practices to Manage SaaS Sprawl

 Regular SaaS audits are crucial to managing SaaS sprawl and ensuring the efficient use of cloud-based software.
 These audits allow organizations to regularly assess and review their software and ensure it is still relevant and necessary.

-These audits should be conducted regularly, or at least once a quarter, to reduce the risk of SaaS sprawl and ensure that their cloud-based software usage is optimized and secure.
+These audits should be conducted regularly, or at least once a quarter, to reduce the risk of SaaS sprawl and ensure their cloud-based software usage is optimized and secure.

 4. Use a SaaS management tool

 How will you centralize your SaaS portfolio and get complete visibility on apps, licenses, spend, and vendors?
+If you’re tracking your SaaS apps manually, your portfolios are prone to SaaS sprawl, shadow IT, increased spending, and security risks.

+This is why you must use a SaaS management platform.
 A SaaS management platform will enable you to manage and optimize SaaS applications within an organization.
 It can integrate with your internal systems, discover all applications your teams are using, and organize them in a centralized dashboard.

 Now, you’ll have complete visibility over the apps your teams are using, and it’ll make it easier for you to find free, duplicate, and redundant apps in your system.
 Eliminating them will put an end to SaaS sprawl.